 We gathered input on the design of an Extended Producer Responsibility (EPR) approach to single-use products, packaging and paper products, and hazardous and special products (which include household hazardous waste).

-We are gathering input on the design of an Extended Producer Responsibility approach to plastics, packaging, paper and household hazardous waste.
-This approach would support a circular plastics economy to help us better manage single-use plastics and reduce greenhouse gas emissions by about 72,000 tonnes.
+EPR shifts the cost of recycling from municipalities and taxpayers to industries that produce products.
+The EPR approach will support a plastics circular economy to help us better manage single-use plastics and other recyclable materials, and reduce greenhouse gas emissions by about 72,000 tonnes.

 This is part of Alberta’s Natural Gas Vision and Strategy to reduce waste in our landfills while diversifying our economy and creating jobs.

 Phase 1: March 17 to May 17, 2021.
 Phase 2: November 15 2021 to January 21, 2022

 Ministry of Environment and Protected Areas

 Feedback was collected through an online survey from March 17 to May 17, 2021.
 Thank you for your participation and input.

 Stakeholder feedback was gathered in phase 1 through virtual discussions and email, and was captured in the What We Heard report.